 Check out course descriptions and program requirements for the Physics major by clicking below.

-Medical/Health Physics – prepares students who have career objectives in health physics, medical physics, or other areas of physics applications in the biological sciences.
+Prepares students who have career objectives in health physics, medical physics or other areas of physics applications in the biological sciences.
 It is the preferred choice for pre-medicine students desiring post-graduate study in medical school.

-Flexible Emphasis – prepares students for non-traditional physics careers that require good grounding in the physical sciences.
-Students choosing this group work closely with an assigned advisor to create a coherent plan of study that is approved by the Head of the Physics Department.
+Prepares students for non-traditional physics careers that require good grounding in the physical sciences.
+Students choosing this group work closely with an assigned adviser to create a coherent plan of study that is approved by the Head of the Physics Department.
 Many non-traditional emphasis areas are potential candidates for this group.
 Examples include: Science Journalism, Biophysics, Pre-Law, Chemical Physics, Digital Electronics, Financial Physics, Military Careers, etc.

 Check out course descriptions and program requirements in the Online Catalog.

 Many students majoring in engineering, science and/or other professional disciplines would be well served to obtain additional training in Physics which is the foundational discipline for most of the STEM (Science, Technology, Engineering and Mathematical) fields.
 Students desiring to add additional valuable physics background and experience to their major should consider the 17-hour minor in Physics.